 This list answers the questions, "Who are the greatest Austrian tennis players?" and "Who is the best Austrian tennis player of all time?"You can click on the names of these legendary tennis players of Austria in order to get more information about each one.
 If you play tennis or just love the sport then use this list of talented Austrian tennis players to find some athletes you haven't heard of before.

-Thomas Muster is a former World No. 1 tennis player from Austria.
-One of the world's leading clay court players in the 1990s, Muster won the 1995 French Open and at his peak was known as "The King of Clay."
-In addition, he won eight Masters 1000 series titles, placing him seventh on the all-time list.
-Muster is one of only three players to win Masters titles on three different surfaces. ...more
+Thomas Muster (born 2 October 1967) is a former World No. 1 tennis player from Austria.
+One of the world's leading clay court players in the 1990s, he won the 1995 French Open and at his peak was known as "The King of Clay."
+In addition, he won eight Masters 1000 series titles.
+Muster is one of the nine players to win Super 9/ATP Masters Series/ATP World Tour Masters 1000 titles on clay, hardcourt and indoors. ...more on Wikipedia

 Birthplace: Leibnitz, Austria